Sanskriti-source/documents-basics-exploration/README.md

 # documents-basics-exploration- SELF TAUGHT TOPICS
 ---
-✅ LangChain basics – what it is, how it integrates with LLMs ✅ Gemini with LangChain – using Google’s LLM via LangChain ✅ MCP (Model Context Protocol) – how it works, why it matters ✅ AI infra & terminology – VMs, architecture, infra-related terms ✅ LLMChain – the simplest LangChain chain (prompt → response) ✅ Agentic framework vs LLM framework – difference in workflows ✅ Code practice – creating an agent with a tool (Tavily search) ✅ Virtual Machine basics – architecture + why used in AI setups
+✅ LangChain basics – what it is, how it integrates with LLMs <br>
+✅ Gemini with LangChain – using Google’s LLM via LangChain <br>
+✅ MCP (Model Context Protocol) – how it works, why it matters <br>
+✅ AI infra & terminology – VMs, architecture, infra-related terms <br>
+✅ LLMChain – the simplest LangChain chain (prompt → response) <br>
+✅ Agentic framework vs LLM framework – difference in workflows <br>
+✅ Code practice – creating an agent with a tool (Tavily search) <br>
+✅ Virtual Machine basics – architecture + why used in AI setups <br>
 ---
 ##⚡ What you might still be slightly missing (to get a complete “foundation” picture):